CRCO-PROJECT/telegram-lua-library/README.md

 ## Using :
-- Import `LUA-LIB.lua` into the bot.
+- Import `telegram-bot.lua` into the bot.
 - Call the functions.

 See example script below.